 "That's tragic," Chapel said, handing Kirk two pills.
 "Here."

 He shot her a look.
 "Antitox?"

-She nodded.
 "Don't leave home without them."

 He smiled.
 "You need them a lot, do you?"